deckerweb/toolbar-extras/readme.txt

 Plugin launch.
 Everything's new!

 == Donate ==
-Enjoy using *Toolbar Extras*? **Please consider [making a donation](https://www.paypal.me/deckerweb)** - every donation helps to support the project's continued development, maintenance and support.
+Enjoy using *Toolbar Extras*? **[Please consider making a donation](https://www.paypal.me/deckerweb)** - every donation helps to support the project's continued development, maintenance and support.
 **Thank you very much in advance for your support!**

 == Credits ==
 Credit where credit is due.
-The following code, classes and libraries were used for this plugin, all GPL.
-Note: credit is also referenced in the code doc block inline where used.
+The following code, classes and libraries were used for this plugin, all licensed under the GPL.
+Note: Credit is also referenced in the code doc block inline where used.

 * Class "Persist Admin notices Dismissal" by Agbonghama Collins and Andy Fragen (GPLv2 or later)
 * Script "Dashicons Picker" by Brad Vincent (GPLv2 or later)
-* Code for frontend toolbar by Daniel James (GPLv3)
+* Code for frontend toolbar color by Daniel James (GPLv3)
 * Code for displaying additional results within plugin installer search results by Remy Perona (GPLv2 or later)